Appium Tutorial for Mobile Application Testing

 Alternatively, refer to the following tutorials to run Appium tests on Android and iOS devices:

-To perform extensive cross-platform testing for mobile apps, try BrowserStack App Automate, which provides cloud-based, Appium testing on thousands of real mobile devices (Android, iOS, Windows and much more).
+To perform extensive cross-platform testing for mobile apps, try BrowserStack App Automate, which provides cloud-based, Appium testing on thousands of real mobile devices (Android, iOS, Windows, and much more).
+Our real device cloud allows QAs to access real devices with real operating systems in order to run automated tests via Appium.

 On a closing note

-To keep up with the demands of fast and reliable testing that spans over various platforms, devices, and versions, automation testing using Appium seems to be the best choice.
+To keep up with the demands of fast and reliable testing that spans over various platforms, devices, and versions, Appium mobile testing is indispensable.
 Preferred throughout the industry, Appium offers feasibility, flexibility, and cost-friendliness above other testing methods, enabling teams to deliver great user experiences within the continuous delivery approach.